-Our programs provide dancers with exceptional classical ballet training, substantial performing experience, and national recognition through affiliate programs such as Regional Dance America: all in a nurturing environment where students thrive.
+Our programs provide dancers with exceptional classical ballet training, substantial performing experience, and national recognition: all in a nurturing environment where students thrive.

 Our year-round training programs are attended by over 40 students from a range of Chicagoland communities and from across the nation.
 Conservatory and Men's Program students have regularly received admission and scholarships at prestigious Summer Intensive programs including at The Gelsey Kirkland Academy of Classical Ballet, Orlando Ballet, The Kirov School, the Joffrey Academy of Dance, Boston Ballet, Houston Ballet, Charlotte Ballet, and others.